LeavesMC/docs/docs/leaves/configuration.md

 #### reduce-chuck-load-and-lookup

 - **default**: `true`
-- **description**: If enabled, it can reduce unnecessary chunk lookups and loads.
+- **description**: If enabled, the server will reduce unnecessary chunk lookups and loads.

 #### optimize-chunk-ticking